TheRealEamonCS/Eamon-CS/README.md

 #### License

 Eamon CS is free software released under the MIT License.
-See [LICENSE](https://TheRealEamonCS.github.io/pages/LICENSE.html) on the Eamon CS website for more details.
+Please see [LICENSE](https://TheRealEamonCS.github.io/pages/LICENSE.html) on the Eamon CS website for more details.